-Creative Nonfiction: Trinie Dalton, Jericho Parms, Sean Prentiss
+Creative Nonfiction: Rita Banerjee (Director), Trinie Dalton, Jericho Parms, Sean Prentiss, David Shields

-The program offers partial funding, including merit, need-based, and diversity scholarships, as well as first-come-first-served housing awards to all of its incoming students.
+The program offers partial funding, including merit, need-based, and diversity scholarships for all of its incoming graduate students.
 Diversity Scholarships for Indigenous Writers, International Writers, Writers of Color, LGBTQ+ Writers, New American Writers, and Veterans are available.
-The Phoenix Books Howard Frank Mosher scholarship provides a $10,000 tuition discount to one Vermont writer per cohort (must be a Vermont resident at the time of application, available only for the incomine year), and the Emerging Writer Scholarship is a full tuition and housing award that goes to one writer in each cohort.
+The Phoenix Books Howard Frank Mosher scholarship provides a $10,000 tuition discount to one Vermont writer per cohort (must be a Vermont resident at the time of application, available only for the incoming year), and the Emerging Writer Scholarship is a full tuition scholarship that goes to one writer in each cohort.
 Several paid fellowships are available, including positions with Hunger Mountain, social media, the program’s blog, arts administration, community education, and more.
 See more information on the university’s website.

 The MFA in Writing & Publishing at the VCFA is a two-year program in Vermont.
 It offers a cross-genre focus and professional experience in the publishing industry.
 Students take courses in poetry, fiction, creative nonfiction, playwriting, screenwriting, criticism, and publishing.
 Our students have ample opportunities to meet with visiting artists, writers, editors, and publishers; lead a community reading series; and act as the editorial board for VCFA’s literary journal, Hunger Mountain.